kenseitehdev/kenseitehdev/README.md

 - 👋 Hi, I’m @kenseitehdev
-- 👀 I’m interested in python js and C/C++ -- really interested in web development and console tools/apis
+- 👀 I’m interested in python, django, javascript, react.js, rust -- really interested in web development and looking for more to get into
-- 🌱 I’m currently learning react.js
+- 🌱 I’m currently learning react.js and rust
 - 💞️ I’m looking to collaborate on ..not sure yet but always open to projects with others.
-- 📫 How to reach me twitter-- @tehkensei
+- 📫 How to reach me:
+       twitter.com -- @tehkensei
+       theagora.app -- @kensei

 <!---
 kenseitehdev/kenseitehdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.